techie-joe/neo/README.md

 ## Project philosophy

-The Neo theme project is intended to make it quick and easy for GitHub Pages users to build their website.
-The theme should meet the need of vast majority of users out of the box, erring on simplicity rather than flexibility, and provide users the opportunity to opt-in to additional complexity if they have specific needs or wish to further customize their experience (such as adding custom CSS or modifying the default layout).
+The project is intended to make it quick and easy for users to build their website.
+The template should meet the need of vast majority of users out of the box, erring on simplicity rather than flexibility, and provide users the opportunity to opt-in to additional complexity if they have specific needs or wish to further customize their experience (such as adding custom CSS or modifying the default layout).
 Needless to say, the theme should also look neat and tidy.

 ---